David Gambrell and Sally Ann McKinsey explain what’s possible with the ‘A Year with Matthew’ and Call to Worship resources

 “Concerns about systemic poverty, structural racism and congregational vitality may seem distant from the minds of many worshipers and discordant with the festive nature of the season,” Gambrell said.
 “However, for many children of God, these are inescapable realities and ever-present struggles.”

 Gambrell invited viewers to sign up for the Matthew 25 Facebook group, where he’ll be offering a weekly forum for preaching prompts and worship ideas.
 He and McKinsey signed off with this ancient blessing from Numbers 6: “The Lord bless you and keep you.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: a year with matthew for a matthew 25 church, advent, building congregational vitality, call to worship, christmas, dismantling structural racism, Epiphany, eradicating systemic poverty, gospel of matthew, keep your lamps trimmed and burning, matthew 25 invitation, office of theology & worship, presbyterian association of musicians, rev. dr. david gambrell, Rev. Sally Ann McKinsey, revised common lectionary, sermon on the mount, the great commission, visit of the magi, year a

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Theology and Worship
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Theology and Worship